Ivo Karamanski: Biography

-His personal signature and phrase was "The good boys go in heaven, the bad ones wherever they want (like) to".
+His personal signature and phrase was "The good boys go to heaven, the bad ones wherever they want (like) to".
 He was also reportedly an informant for the communist State Security.

 During his career, he founded the "Korona-ins" insurance company, and co-owned 20 other small companies.

 Karamanski and his bodyguard were gunned down in 1998 in what police termed a drunken quarrel.